alistairdunn1/scala/Readme.md

 - **Flexible bin sizes**: Choose any bin size for both length (e.g., 2 cm, 5 cm) and age (e.g., 2 years, 3 years)
 - **Automatic aggregation**: Compositions and confidence intervals are properly summed across bins
-- **Cleaner visualization**: Reduces noise in data visualization for broader pattern analysis
+- **Cleaner visualisation**: Reduces noise in data visualisation for broader pattern analysis
 - **Compatible with all options**: Works with both pooled and by-stratum plots, confidence intervals, and proportion scaling
 - **Consistent interface**: Same parameter structure for both length (`length_bin_size`) and age (`age_bin_size`) binning

-The plotting system generates **line plots with confidence interval ribbons** when bootstrap results are available, providing a clear and professional visualization of uncertainty in both length and age compositions.
+The plotting system generates **line plots with confidence interval ribbons** when bootstrap results are available, providing a clear and professional visualisation of uncertainty in both length and age compositions.

 **Key Parameter Updates:**

 - **Consistent Interface**: Both `plot.length_composition()` and `plot.age_composition()` use identical parameter names and functionality
 - **`by_stratum`**: Logical (TRUE/FALSE) for faceted by-stratum display
 - **`stratum`**: Character string to plot only a specific stratum (overrides `by_stratum`)